ai-cfia/dev-rel-docs/adr/008-naming-convention.md

   use `nachet-storage-account`.

 ### SQL Files
-- **Convention**: Use prefix with date format YYYY-mm-dd followed by a description of the script.
+- **Convention**: Use prefix with date format yyyy-mm-dd followed by a description of the script.
 - **Example**: `2023-09-24-description-of-script.sql`